mprobson/220csc-a3/README.md

 Implement the scan/prefix sum algorithm from the slides in three variations:

 1. Single-threaded CPU approach
-2. Naive
+2. Naive GPU approach
-3. Recursive doubling or multiple kernels
+3. Recursive doubling or multiple kernels on GPU

 For each approach you will need to: